 What Does It Feel and Look Like When You Are Doing It Right?

 Let me let you in on a secret.
 When your heart is right; when you have been tenderized by life instead of hardened by it because you kept your eyes on Him instead of the problem, you will gladly remain on your spiritual journey.

 As you read His word you come with a spirit of expectation that something is always flowing from a limitless God; and it is priceless not matter how small it is.
 Even something as small as an atom can have an explosive impact in your life.
 You come with neutral buoyancy, with no agenda and you are willing to be led by Him.
 There is a childlike sense of wonder and awe at the slightest glimpse of Him and His world.
-There is a liberating fear because you fear the right things.
+There is a liberating fear of God.
 When you properly fear or respect God, nothing else scares you.
-You experience a pride shattering awe and awareness because you are near such awesome, yet holy power.
+You experience a pride shattering awe, because you are near to an awesome, yet holy power.
 You are overwhelmed by an intellectual comprehension on the one hand, while receiving the essence of knowing something beyond knowledge on the other.
 Yes, we are full of God when we yield to the unique knowledge that surpasses human knowledge.

 …to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God.
 Ephesians 3:19

 You understand what the apostle Paul meant when he said, we would see with the “eyes of our understanding”.
 This is where our Spirit is refreshed and our soul is fed with the living water and bread from heaven.
 Staying on our spiritual journey is a joy when you do it this way.
 Nothing in this world even comes close to the fulfillment of laying down your old life and following Jesus.
 Do I have a witness?